IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 VALBERG IH 3 TB 342C - Using the Timer - 4

-1. When the minute minder is set, it will begin to count down immediately, the display will show the remaining time.
+1. When the minute minder is set, it will begin to count down immediately, and the display will show the remaining time.

 VALBERG IH 3 TB 342C - Using the Timer - 5